raj-banka/SNMP-Bandwidth_Monitor/README.md

      4) login_backend.php: This PHP script serves as the backend handler for processing Login requests from the frontend (e.g., login page JavaScript) and it verifies user credentials, performs authentication against a database or external service, and manages user sessions upon successful login.
      5) homepage.php: This PHP script serves the MONITORING DASHBOARD comprising the 3 Swicthes i.e NEW Building , OLD Noc & NEW Noc .
+     6) homepage1.css: Includes CSS file containing styles for homepage.php for Monitoring Dashboard.
-     6) interface.css: Includes CSS file containing styles for the homepage.php file.
+     6) interface.css: Includes CSS file containing styles for the INTERFACE DETAILS of each switches.
      7) Front_page.php: This PHP script serves the purpose of adding new network interfaces or devices to your monitoring system and it provides a form or interface for users to input details about the device or interface, which is then stored in a database or used to configure SNMP monitoring.
      8) display_switch_detail.php: This PHP script is responsible for displaying detailed information about network switches or devices within your monitoring system .